 Territory: The hexagon above the compass shows whose territory you are in.
 Black (empty) means nobody has claimed this spot (safer for you to be out of rival pack territory).
 Other colors are keyed to pack territories shown on the World Map.

-Mate/pack affinity: The blue bar on the left side of your wolf badge indicates:
+Mate/pack affinity: The blue bar on the left side of your wolf badge indicates affinity.

-- the degree of affinity between you and your (prospective) mate.
+- When you have a (prospective) mate and no pups this shows affinity between you and your (prospective) mate.

-- In Slough Creek, the affinity among all of you in your family pack.
+- When you have pups, this shows affinity among all of you in your family pack.

 You can also view pack affinity in Pack Stats.